Maia for cello and piano by David Glaser

 Jorge Luis Borges’ short story, On Exactitude in Science, imagines the art of cartography taken to its limit—a map is created, so detailed and expansive, it “coincides point for point” with the empire it superimposes.
 The map is rendered useless over time, as the inhabitants of the empire no longer find geography fashionable.
 They rid of the map by allowing it to deteriorate in the weather.
 In time, animals and beggars inhabit the threadbare particles of the map; they take shelter in the detritus of this cartographic overlay.
 Folds and Overlays hopes to capture this idea of the hyperreal by literally laying a map of timbral processing over the cello—except the map changes through time.
 The cellist navigates through these subtly shifting sound wolds, where our proximity to the natural cello and the hyperreal one are in continual play.

-Ancestral Drones by T. Patrick Carrabré
+Ancestral Drones for cello & audio by T. Patrick Carrabré

 On March 3, 2011, Caroline premiered Ancestral Drones, a new work by T. Patrick Carrabré for cello and audio,